InnovatingAI/AutoMind/README.md

 3. **A self-adaptive coding strategy**: Dynamically adjusts code generation complexity based on task requirements, moving beyond rigid workflows to deliver context-aware implementations—from simple scripts to cutting-edge solutions.

 ## 🔔News

+- <strong>[2025-09-17]</strong> Refactored coder code generation (debug/improve now do search-and-replace of code blocks, not full rewrites), tuned prompts to handle more corner cases, and fixed several bugs.
+AutoMind is now more robust, more stable, and achieves better results.

 - <strong>[2025-07-13]</strong> We open-source the code for AutoMind.
 Thanks to all contributors for their great efforts!